-Not only is this an amazingly flavorful sandwich, it has solid nutrition boosters such as avocados and sun-dried tomatoes.
-Nutritionally speaking, the avocados provide nearly 20 essential nutrients, including fiber, potassium, vitamin E, B-vitamins, and folic acid.
-They also enable the body to absorb more fat-soluble nutrients, such as alpha and beta-carotene and lutein, in foods that are eaten with the fruit (1).
-You can also use avocado as a butter or fat substitute, as it may help reduce dietary intake of saturated fat, calories, sodium, and cholesterol (2).
-In fact, avocados are naturally cholesterol free, and over 75% of the fat in avocados is “good fat”, making them a great substitute for foods high in saturated fat.
-One serving size is 50 grams (or 1/3 of a medium sized avocado), so go ahead and enjoy the creamy textures in your daily diet.
-You can learn more about avocados here!
+Not only is this a wonderfully flavorful sandwich, but it also has the amazing nutrition boosters of avocado and sun-dried tomato.
+Avocados provide nearly 20 essential nutrients, including fiber, potassium, vitamin E, B-vitamins, and folic acid.
+They also enable the body to absorb more fat-soluble nutrients, such as alpha and beta-carotene and lutein, when other foods are eaten in conjunction with these healthy fats.
+Using avocados as a healthier option for butter or fat substitutes may help reduce your dietary intake of saturated fat, calories, sodium, and cholesterol.
+In fact, avocados are naturally cholesterol free, and over 75% of the fat in avocados is “good fat”.
+One 50 gram serving is 1/3 of a medium sized avocado.
+While we love adding avocado to the traditional grilled cheese sandwich for its numerous health benefits, we simply think it tastes better!

 Grilled Cheese with Avocado and Sun-Dried Tomatoes

-- 3 teaspoons olive oil or organic butter, divided
+- 2 teaspoon olive oil or organic butter, divided

-- 2 slices whole grain bread, or bread of your choice
+- 2 slices whole grain bread, or bread of choice

 - 1 tablespoon sundried tomatoes in oil, sliced